By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Grapefruit contains two antioxidants, naringenin and naringin, that protect the liver and increase its function.
 It also has several enzymes that improve liver health.
 Aside from this, it is rich in fiber and vitamin C. Grapefruit is truly a power food!
 The one thing to be cautious about is that grapefruit may block certain medications you’re taking, so be sure to check with your doctor before you enjoy one of these!

 Greek yogurt is another food high in protein; however, it also contains fats and carbohydrates.
 This makes it a well-balanced choice.
 Besides keeping you full with protein, it also keeps your blood sugar from rising with high-quality carbohydrates.
-You’ll thank yourself at the end of the night when it keeps you from being hungry and craving food.
+Be sure to compare Greek and Icelandic yogurt, too.
+Whatever your choice, you’ll thank yourself at the end of the night when it keeps you from being hungry and craving food.

 Oats use protein and fiber to delay alcohol’s effects.
 They also seem to improve liver function and may protect the liver against alcohol damage.